What are the inactivity alerts and why do I get them?

 It's widely known that physical activity is a major factor in maintaining health.
 In addition to being physically active, it's important to avoid prolonged sitting.
 Sitting for long periods of time is bad for your health, even on those days when you train and gain enough daily activity.
 Your Polar device tracks your daily activity and spots if you’re being inactive for too long during the day, and this way helps you to break up your sitting to avoid the negative effects it has on your health.

-If you’ve been still for 55 minutes, you'll get an inactivity alert - It's time to move! is shown on the device display (Polar Loop will flash its LED on).
+If you’ve been still for 55 minutes, you'll get an inactivity alert - It's time to move! is shown on the device display.
 Stand up and find your own way to be active.
 Take a short walk, stretch, or do some other light activity.
 The message goes away when you start moving or press any button.

 The inactivity alerts or stamps won't affect your progress towards reaching your daily activity goal, and you will get them even on those days when you train and gain a lot of daily activity.